 Q. Is it ok to mix Rottweiler with any other breed?

 Ans.
-A mixed-breed dog has some unique features which make them different from other pure breeds dogs.
+A mixed-breed dog has some unique features which make them different from other pure breeds of dogs.
 One simple advantage of mixed breeds is they need less grooming.
 They also don’t have major health issues, which you get in pure breeds; they are moderate to train, which is easy if you know how to train them properly.

 Q. At what age do puppies start showing characteristics of their parent breed?